-In July 2014, the Corporation closed a private placement of 4.3 million Common Shares at a price of US\$1.00 per share for gross proceeds of CAD\$4.6 million.
-NGN BioMed Opportunity II, L.P. ("NGN") subscribed for 1,000,000 Common Shares, which are subject to a four month hold period.
-Pursuant to the terms of the private placement, in the event that the Corporation completes an equity financing within 18 months and the price per share is lower than US\$1.00, the price per share paid by NGN will be adjusted to the lower price per share and NGN will, accordingly, receive additional Common Shares for no additional consideration.
+In May 2015, the Corporation closed a private placement of 4,000,000 Common Shares at a price of US\$1.00 per share for gross proceeds of US\$4,000,000 to Eastern Capital Limited ("Eastern").
+Eastern subscribed for 4,000,000 Common Shares.
+The Common Shares are subject to a four month hold period.
+Pursuant to the terms of the private placement, in the event that the Corporation completes an equity financing within 180 days and the price per share is lower than US\$1.00, the price per share paid by